J-ai-trouve-que-le-hot-dog/2024/README.md

 2. A 2-opt move (reverse some sublist).
 Because the points are visited in the reverse order, we have to replace (speed when reaching the point) by -(speed when leaving the point) for points in the sublist.
-3. A 3-opt move (swap two consecutive sublists).
+3. A 3-opt move (swap two adjacent sublists).
 The speeds of the endpoints of the sublists can also be changed.
 4. Once every 10^8 iterations: use beam search to optimize all speeds at the same time, without changing the order of visited points.